 The San Blas Islands are made up of 365 tropical islands and cays, 49 of which are inhabited.
 The Islands are located in the Caribbean Sea off the East Coast of Panama.
 People most commonly take sailing trips through the San Blas Islands from Panama or Colombia.
 Once in the Islands, you can enjoy snorkelling, swimming in pristine waters, island hopping, tanning and relaxing.
 Panama’s indigenous people, the Kuna, populate the Islands and welcome visitors for a nominal fee.

 The San Blas Islands are much more untouched and pristine than the Islands of Bocas Del Toro.
 Bocas Del Toro, however, is more easily accessible.
+To find out what NOT to do when visiting the San Blas Islands, click here.

 Panama City is a dynamic metropolis.
 Located at the crossroads of two oceans and two continents.
 The city has numerous tourist attractions.
 Particularly interesting for tourists are the Panama Canal, Casco Viejo and Ancon Hill.
-See my backpackers guide to Panama City here.

 Santa Catalina is an increasingly popular surf destination in Panama.
 This destination is a hidden gem and still fairly secluded so don’t expect glitz and glamour, get ready to catch fantastic waves, snorkel, scuba dive and relax on the beautiful beaches.